abdullahali23/ActiveDirectoryHomeLab/README.md

 - Configured a Domain Controller, then created a domain. <br />
 - Installed and configured DHCP. <br />
 - Ran a Powershell script to create over 1000 users in Active Directory. <br />
-- Created a ClIENT VM using a Windows 10 ISO, added it to the domain and proceeded to log into it with some of the newly created accounts.
+- Created a Client VM using a Windows 10 ISO, added it to the domain and proceeded to log into it with some of the newly created accounts.
 <br />

 <h2>Environments and Tools Used </h2>